oasis-tcs/openc2-ap-hunt/ap-hunt-v1.0.md

 |  6 | **script**           | String          | 1 | Text of Hunt logic implemented by specified Huntflow. |

+The datasources available from a Hunt Consumer are described using an array of Datasource records, each of which provides a name and collection of descritive tags for an individual data source.

 ##### Table 2.2-3 Threat Hunting Reponse Type: Datasource Array